Vijaydfghjk/Restaurant-Management/README.md

 - Number of persons at the table
 - Total cost
 - Efficiently fetch structured order details using MongoDB Aggregation functions.
+- Optimized order processing by using Goroutines and Channels to insert multiple order items concurrently, reducing API response time and improving system performance.

 ### 🧾 Invoice Generation
 - Generate invoices based on orders and items.